 - You could get an additional carer premium in any income-related benefit you are entitled to.

-If you are paid Carer’s Allowance, it can affect the benefits claimed by the person you care for.
+If you are paid Carer’s Allowance, it can affect the benefits of the person you care for.
 You can speak to a welfare rights adviser about this.
-They can advise you about which would be the best benefit to claim for you and the person you care for.
+They can advise you on which benefit would be best to claim for you and the person you care for.

-- If you live in Northern Ireland, call the Disability and Carers Service on 0800 587 0912, use textphone 028 9031 1092 or visit nidirect.gov.uk.
-You can also ask your local Social Security or Jobs and Benefits office for a claim form.
+If you live in Northern Ireland, you can apply online at nidirect.gov.uk.
+You can also call the Disability and Carers Service on 0800 587 0912, or use textphone 0800 012 1574 and ask them to send you a claim form.
+Or you can collect a claim form from your local Social Security or Jobs and Benefits office.

-If you get Carer’s Allowance, or are entitled to it, and get certain other benefits, you may also be able to get the carer premium.
-This is an extra payment that can be added to:
+If you get Carer’s Allowance, or are entitled to it, and certain other benefits, you may also be able to get the carer premium.
+This extra payment can be added to:

 - Income Support